 We have supported academic-break (spring, summer, winter) civic engagement projects from Bangladesh to Morocco, from Oregon to Brooklyn and everywhere in between.

 The ABP is unique compared to traditional civic engagement project programs.
 Our motto - "Challenging Service" - is not meant to imply that people shouldn't serve or volunteer, but it is meant to get people to think critically about how and why they do that work.
 The ABP is founded on idea that projects the program supports should be solution-based.

 Two ways to participate

 - Organize your team's own civic engagement project, deciding what challenges to address, who to work with, and what community to work in

 - Join a team and help the organizers shape the experience.
 Visit our current list of projects.
-We can help you connect to projects currently looking to add members to their rosters
+We can help you connect to projects currently looking to add members to their rosters.

 How does it work?